LudwigvonWu/CafiineServer/README.md

 - They can be shared and managed as just one file without the need to pack / unpack them.

 ## PackCreator Tool
 Game packs are created with the PackCreator tool.
-It accepts a parameter specifying the name of the file in which the pack will be stored (which must end on *.csgp to be recognized by the server).
+It accepts a parameter specifying the name of the file in which the pack will be stored (which will be forced to have the .csgp extension to be recognized by the server later on).
 Another parameter specifies the directory which contents the pack will store.
 This is a typical title ID directory as used in the original Cafiine server.
 Additionally, time-bomb dates can be set.
 A custom encryption key is automatically created.

 Some examples of calling the PackCreator tool:
-- `PackCreator TARGET=D:\Cafiine\data\mk8.csgp SOURCE=D:\Mods\00050000-1010ED00`
+- `PackCreator /TARGET=D:\Cafiine\data\mk8.csgp /SOURCE=D:\Mods\00050000-1010ED00`

-  This stores all the contents of 00050000-1010ED00 in the mk8.csgp file (including the folder itself to know the title ID).
+  This stores all the contents of `00050000-1010ED00` in an `mk8.csgp` file (including the folder itself to know the title ID).
+- `PackCreator /TARGET=D:\Cafiine\data\toadondrugs.csgp /SOURCE=D:\Mods\toady ROOTNAME=00050000-1010ED00`

+  This stores all the contents of the `toady` folder in a `toadondrugs.csgp` file, with the root folder's name becoming `00050000-1010ED00` (useful if you want to change a title ID on the fly).
-- `PackCreator TARGET=mycoolmod.csgp SOURCE=D:\cafiine_old\cafiine_root\00050000-1010EC00 MINDATE=12:00-11.06.2016`
+- `PackCreator /TARGET=mycoolmod SOURCE=D:\cafiine_old\cafiine_root\00050000-1010EC00 /MINDATE=12:00-11.06.2016`

-  This package cannot be used before 11.06.2016, 12:00 UTC.
+  The created pack `mycoolmod.csgp` cannot be used before 11.06.2016, 12:00 UTC.
-- `PackCreator TARGET=blub.csgp SOURCE=D:\mk8mods\yoshishit\00050000-1010ED00 MAXDATE=23:59-31.12.2016`
+- `PackCreator -TARGET=blub SOURCE=D:\mk8mods\yoshishit\00050000-1010ED00 /MAXDATE=23:59-31.12.2016`

-  This package makes itself invalid when being used after New Year's Eve 2016.
+  The created pack `blub.csgp` makes itself invalid when being used after New Year's Eve 2016.
+Note how you can use parameters with `-` or no prefix.

 The packs are then put into the root / data directory of the Cafiine server, besides any possible classic raw title ID directories.